alexandertrefz/essence/packages/standard-library/README.md

 part is now a no-op, so it is `split(on part)::join(with replacement)` in Essence.

+`Record` is the one Namespace with a native the library does not offer.
+`Record.keys` is declared and `entries` and `values` are not: both would answer a value of any Type, and there is no `Anything` Type to write that with.
+They exist in the runtime, and they arrive here with the JSON design.

 ## The voice

 The library is meant to be guessable: after a handful of Methods, a reader